Native Build

 Build all system components and programs

-To build all the components, and the packages to be included in the filesystem.
+To build all the components and packages to be included in the filesystem.

 cd ~/tryredox/redox